HomePrivacy PolicyFeedbackLink to usSite Map

-MS Excel: Link one cell to another cell (control the recalculation) in Excel 2003/XP/2000/97
+MS Excel 2003: Link one cell to another cell (control the recalculation)

-Question: In Excel 2003/XP/2000/97, is there a way to link a cell in one column to a cell in another?
+Question: In Microsoft Excel 2003/XP/2000/97, is there a way to link a cell in one column to a cell in another?
 For example, when I enter a memo number in column A, I need a date value to appear in column B (in the corresponding row).

 Once the date value has been set in column A, I do not want the value to change. (ie: The date value should not change the next day when the file is opened.)